The project maintains:

 Changes that introduce large amount of code churn where the risk of breaking existing applications is low and where the change in question may significantly ease the ability to backport future changes due to the reduction in diff noise.
 Semver-minor changes are only permitted if required for bug fixes.
 Semver-major changes are only permitted if required for critical security and bug fixes.

-When a new major version (for example, 4.0) is released, the oldest LTS version (for example, 2.x) enters maintenance mode, where it will stay for another six months at minimum.
+When a new major version (for example, 4.0) is released, the oldest Active LTS version (for example, 2.x) enters Maintenance LTS mode, where it will stay for as long as the Node.js LTS versions available at release time are maintained by the Node.js project.

-Once a release moves into maintenance mode, only critical bugs, critical security fixes, and documentation updates will be permitted.
+Once a release moves into Maintenance LTS mode, only critical bugs, critical security fixes, and documentation updates will be permitted.